chadrem/tribe/README.md

       :name => nil                      # The name of the actor (must be unique in the registry).
     )

-    The DedicatedActor class is a simple wrapper around the Actor class.
-    It takes all the same options except for :pool and :dedicated since they aren't applicable.

 ## Registries

 Registries hold references to named actors so that you can easily find them.